venkat66/chabot_tutorial/README.md

 # How to use this branch

 To get this running, simply run the  the following
--Note: This project is not working on windows so use linux(ubuntu-tested).
+# Note: This project is not working on windows so use linux(ubuntu-tested).

 ## Step 1: Install requirements.txt